When servers respond with a file extension and a MIME type I put them in my mime.types file. I exclude any that are obviously wrong.

 A mime.types file may be used by servers, news and email clients, web browsers, and with a mailcap file.
 Some programs will use it automatically while others require configuration.
 If a mailcap file exists it works as a database of file extensions.
 The most likely usage of a mime.type file like this would be to copy it to your home directory.

 Dont' use this file for a server.
 Servers should use official types and be as correct as possible.
 This file deals with servers that send nonstandard, old, and possibly incorrect responses.
 If you need a mime.types file for a server use the mime.types from Apache I linked to in the resources section.

 The mime.types file is licensed as WTFPL version 2.

-The format is the MIME type with a tab seperator followed by the file extensions seperated by a space.
+The format is the MIME type with a tab separator followed by the file extensions separated by a space.

 group/type TAB extension SPACE extension